What is DiaShine?

 HOW DO I APPLY THE I/O (INTRA-ORAL) DIASHINE?

 Extrude a small amount of polish directly onto the restoration or rub onto restoration with your finger.
-Spread the polish over the surface with your brush of choice (See our RA brushes HERE) at around 5k rpm.
+Spread the polish over the surface with your brush of choice (See our brushes HERE) at around 5k rpm.
 After spreading the polish onto the restoration, increase speed to around 10k rpm.

 HOW DO I USE DIASHINE WITH CERAMICS?